Silverfish Facts & Information

 Capable of thriving in most climates, silverfish prefer to dwell in dark, damp areas such as basements, attics, kitchens and bathrooms.
 They are especially attracted to paper and damp clothing.
 Commonly found in stored boxes in garages and sheds.

+Silverfish are known for their destructive feeding habits, oftentimes ruining papers, clothing and wallpaper.
 Silverfish feed on carbohydrates, particularly sugars and starches.
 Cellulose, shampoos, glue in books, linen, silk and dead insects may be food sources.
-Have been found in unopened food packages.
+They have been found in unopened food packages.

 Signs of a Silverfish Infestation

 Most often, homeowners detect silverfish when they find one on the floor or in a sink or bathtub.
 Their feeding damage also can indicate their presence, along with their tiny pepperlike feces.

 Silverfish Prevention & Control in the HomeNocturnal & Secretive

 Silverfish are nocturnal and move very quickly.
 They are secretive, and the severity of an infestation may go unnoticed for long periods of time, allowing for exponential growth.
 Silverfish reproduce quickly.Prefer Moisture

 Silverfish can survive in almost any environment, but they prefer areas with high humidity.
 Nymphs develop faster in areas that are humid.
 Therefore, one of the best ways to prevent an infestation is to control humidity.

 - Silverfish consume a variety of foods, and stringent housekeeping practices may help prevent an infestation by limiting potential feeding sites